 Did you know you can help to reduce your risk of certain cancers by following a healthful lifestyle?
 Research shows that many cancers are linked to lifestyle behaviors including unhealthy eating patterns and a lack of physical activity.

 Eating well can help you prevent and beat cancer in a variety of ways.
 While there is no guaranteed way to prevent cancer, a healthy lifestyle can help reduce your risk of developing it and positively support treatment and recovery if you are diagnosed with it.

 To help reduce your cancer risk, follow these tips for eating right.

-Tip #1: Keep a Healthy Weight
+Tip #1: Maintain or Achieve a Healthy Weight

-Tip #4: Moderate Your Meat Portions
+Tip #4: Moderate Your Portions of Red and Processed Meats

 Tip #5: Focus on Plant Proteins

-Tip #6: Limit Alcohol
+Tip #6: Avoid or Limit Alcohol

-Tip #7: Eat Whole Foods
+Tip #7: Choose Foods First